jcmackin/BigDataHOL/ReadMe-BigDataHOL.md

 2. Take a look at the script and notice the 3 sections.
 In U-SQL, there are 3 basic components of a script.

-An EXTRACT statement - A file or storage blob from which data will be read
+- An EXTRACT statement - A file or storage blob from which data will be read

-A SELECT statement - Where any data transformations and calculations take place.
+- A SELECT statement - Where any data transformations and calculations take place.

+- An OUTPUT statement - A file or storage blob to which results will be written.

+The EXTRACT statement below, from our script, reads records from the file called Listings.csv into the variable @AllListings:

 <a name="Exercise4"></a>
 ## Exercise 4: xxxxx